 Remember, like cats and dogs, rabbits are an 8 to 12 year commitment.

-Our names are Merlin and Tulip and we were taken to the Animal Shelter when we were only 3 weeks old with our brothers and sisters.
+Our names are Iris and Tipper, we were born in the Animal Shelter on 2/14/2014 .
 The animal shelters don't allow lil bitty babies to stay there.
 So unless someone rescues us they will kill us just cuz we are too little to adopt out.
-Our rescue mommy came and saved me and my brothers, sisters and momma too!
-And though we love our rescue momma we really want a home of our own and she said it's time we had one.
-We are nice bunnies, we like to be held, play with our toys and use our litter box.
-My sister Tulip and I are a bonded pair and must stay together.
-Tulip can be shy at first, but I am not as shy, but that's where having a home of our own will be the bestest thing ever.
+Our rescue mommy came and saved us, our 6 brothers, sisters and momma too!
+And though we love our rescue momma, we really want a home of our own and she said it's time we had one.
+We are nice friendly bunnies, we are bonded sister and brother and must stay together.
+We like to play with our toys and use our litter box.
+Tipper is a lil shyer than me and that's why having a home of our own will be the bestest thing ever.
 We will get to know you and you will get to know us and we can love each other forevers.

 Q. How much do they cost?